kojiromike/magento-retail-order-management/README.md

 Copyright © 2014 eBay Enterprise

-The eBay Enterprise Exchange Platform is a unique set of integrated omnichannel-enabling capabilities, services, and infrastructure.
-The platform provides tight orchestration across the entire technology value chain.
+This extension is a unique set of integrated omnichannel-enabling capabilities, services, and infrastructure.
+It provides tight orchestration across the entire technology value chain.

 ## Contents